A preorder on the set of links with applications to symmetric unions: -minimal links

 \begin{proof}[Proof of Proposition~\ref{prop:minimal}] By Proposition~\ref{prop:sequence}, any link $L$ with at least three bridges $\pi$-dominates a $\pi$-minimal link $L'$ with at least three bridges.
 Otherwise starting with $L = L_1$ one could build a $\pi$-ordered infinite sequence $L_1 \succeq \cdots \succeq L_n \succeq \cdots$ of links with at least three bridges such that $G^{\orb}(L_{n}) \not \cong G^{\orb}(L_{m})$ for $n \neq m$.
 If the $\pi$-minimal link $L'$ is not prime, then it is a connected sum of two $2$-bridge links or a $2$-component trivial link by Lemma~\ref{lem:minimalnotprime}.
 The link $L'$ cannot be a $2$-component trivial link since it has at least three bridges, and hence it must be a connected sum of two $2$-bridge links. \end{proof}

 The following criterion of $\pi$-minimality can be useful.

-\begin{lemma} Let $L \subset S^3$ be a link with at least three bridges and let $\Sigma_2(L)$ be its $2$-fold branched covering.
-If $\pi_1(\Sigma_2(L))$ does not surject onto the fundamental group of a closed orientable $3$-manifold which is not cyclic, nor isomorphic to $\pi_1(\Sigma_2(L))$, then $L$ is $\pi$-minimal. \end{lemma}
+\begin{lemma} Let $L \subset S^3$ be a link with at least three bridges.
+If $\pi_1(\Sigma_2(L))$ does not surject onto the fundamental group of a closed orientable $3$-manifold which is neither trivial, cyclic, nor isomorphic to $\pi_1(\Sigma_2(L))$, then $L$ is $\pi$-minimal. \end{lemma}